TEI-Music-SIG/tei-mei/README.md

 # Generating Schemata

-To generate a new schema, you will need to use command-line Roma, beacuse the ODDs look for mei-source.xml to load MEI modules.
+To generate a new schema, you will need to use the [TEI Stylesheets](github.com/TEIC/Stylesheets).

-Copy (or link to) mei-source.xml in Roma's directory, then run command-line Roma normally:
+If you have a Unix machine, use the `teitorelaxng` script provided with the stylesheets:

-`$ roma2.sh tei-lite_mei-cmn.xml`
+`$ bin/teitorelaxng PATH_TO/tei-mei/tei_mei.xml PATH_TO/tei-mei/schemata/tei_mei.rng`

 # Creating new ODDs